elpatron68/sailaway-api-to-nmea/README.md

 # Sailaway to NMEA

+## This project is archived, all changes have been added to the [original project](https://github.com/expilu/sailaway-api-to-nmea).

 *This is a fork of https://github.com/expilu/sailaway-api-to-nmea.
 Command line arguments for non-interactive start were added*

 This is a Windows application that retrieves your boat data from Sailaway server and sends it through TCP using NMEA sentences.